HenrYxZ/pictorial-map/README.md

 You can create your own new maps procedurally, and they will be available to see in the Web App.
-To create a new map there are some files that you will need to create first that will be used as input for the Procedural Placement script.
-After you run the script other new data will be generated that will be used by the Web App.
+To create a new map there are some files that you will need to create first that will be used as input in the Procedural Placement script.
+After you run the script new data will be generated that will be used by the Web App.
 You will also need to copy an HTML page for your new map to show.